 Picking up the pace

 Also, extensive testing used to be another function that took up a lot of time in the past.
-We wanted to develop our automatic testing capabilities to allow us to concentrate on more creative problem solving tasks and speed up the product development process.
+We wanted to develop our automatic testing capabilities to allow us to concentrate on more creative problem-solving tasks and speed up the product development process.
 We can now run thousands of test cases several times a day.
 Extensive system performance tests run automatically overnight and we can start analysing the findings first thing in the morning.
 These types of changes in our operating model are reducing the time to market for our products and improving the quality of the product at the same time.

 The Lean NDX® project – Performance perfected

 The all-new Metso Neles® NDX® valve controller promises to deliver performance perfected.
 It is a bold statement, but one we can proudly stand behind.
 It is a product that has been designed based on exactly what our customers have asked for combined with over 50 years of in-house experience.
-We took the customer input, and re-imagined the valve controller to make it easier, safer and more reliable than ever before.
-In the process, the R&D team here at Metso has also perfected their design process and made the Lean approach the new standard in R&D.
+We took the customer input and re-imagined the valve controller to make it easier, safer and more reliable than ever before.
+In the process, the R&D team here at Metso has also perfected its design process and made the Lean approach the new standard in R&D.